OnSSET/onsset/OnSSET_Manual/OnSSET_model.rst

 Electricity supply
 ******************

-OnSSET uses GIS data in order to grasp the spatial and temporal fluctuation of energy resources.
-These, are later translated into techno-economic inputs and are very useful in assessing the performance of various technologies that tap into these resources.
+OnSSET uses GIS to seize location specific information of power infrastructure.
+It also relies on GIS data in order to grasp the spatial and temporal fluctuation of energy resources.
+All these data, are later translated into techno-economic inputs and are very useful in assessing the performance of various technologies.

 Energy resources assessment
 ---------------------------

 **Wind energy potential and capacity factors**

-GIS wind speed data are used to calculate the capacity factor.
+Wind speed data extracted into a GIS environment are used to calculate wind turbine capacity factors per location.
 The latter is defined as the ratio of the yearly expected wind energy production to the energy production if the wind turbine were to operate at its rated power throughout the year.
 The capacity factor reflects the potential wind power at a given site and it can be used for comparing different sites before the installation of wind power plants.
-Documentation on wind power assessment is available `here <https://github.com/KTH-dESA/PyOnSSET/tree/master/Resource_Assessment/Wind>`_.
+Additional documentation on wind power assessment is available `here <https://github.com/KTH-dESA/PyOnSSET/tree/master/Resource_Assessment/Wind>`_.

 .. image::  img/AfghanCF.png
     :scale: 80 %